 This project included 49 identical door docks.
 In order to save time and capitalize on the repetitive nature of these units, we decided to kit the electrical installation for each door.
 Kitting is the process of supplying individual parts and tools for a task that are grouped, packaged, and shipped together as one custom unit to a point of use area.

 The electrical needed for each door was cut, threaded, and packaged into a complete kit.
 These kits were placed by each door dock, ready to be installed when the field team was ready.
 This eliminated the need to travel across the site in order to access the necessary materials and equipment.

-Knowing the exact dimensions of the doors allowed our field and manufacturing team to cut and thread all of the necessary rigid conduit at once, rather than on a door-by-door basis.
-The project foreman, Jason Tabor, explains, “We spent approximately 40 minutes [prefabbing, kitting, and installing] each door compared to the approximately 70 minutes it would have taken to install each door on site without prefabbed and kitted material.
+Knowing the exact dimensions of the doors allowed our field and manufacturing team to cut and thread all of the necessary rigid conduits at once, rather than on a door-by-door basis.
+The project foreman, Jason Tabor, explains, “We spent approximately 40 minutes [prefabbing, kitting and installing] each door compared to the approximately 70 minutes it would have taken to install each door on-site without prefabbed and kitted material.
 I expect our labor hours to decrease as we move forward as I believe we have overcome the learning curve and will only excel from here on out.”

 30 minutes per door

 This project also included the installation of 440 light fixtures.
 Installing the lights required multiple steps: unpacking the fixture, adding the hanger kit, pig-tailing the ballast wires for a single termination point, and stabbing in the M/C connectors into the fixture.
 Manufacturing the fixtures in a controlled environment allowed our team to complete each unit in just 6 minutes compared to the 14 minutes it typically takes to build one-by-one in the field on a lift.